Papua New Guinea women's national under-19 cricket team: History

 The side played for the first time in the East Asia-Pacific Qualifier for the 2023 ICC Under-19 Women's T20 World Cup, in a three-match series against Indonesia.
-They lost the series 2–1, therefore failing to qualify for the World Cup.
+They lost the series 2–1.
+They missed out on securing a T20 World Cup spot after falling short by just three runs in the final match of the series.